-Department of Educator Preparation and Public School Programs supports all 23 CSU campuses in achieving equity and excellence in educator preparation.
+Department of Educator and Leadership Programs supports all 23 CSU campuses in achieving equity and excellence in educator preparation.

 Our campuses work with local school systems to prepare teachers for success, equipping them with the skills and experiences to deliver high-quality, culturally responsive instruction to students.

 Learn about the bachelor’s, master’s and doctorate degrees and teaching credentials you can earn at the CSU.

 Learn About Degrees & Credentials

 Loans, grants, scholarships and more are available to help aspiring educators pay for their education.